hadijahkyampeire/BookStoreApp/README.md

-# BookStoreApi
+# BookStoreApp
-This is an API written in NodeJs.
-It is a bookstore API that enables a user to add books and genres and manipulation.
-It is consumed by the frontend in AngularJs
+This is an application with an API written in NodeJs and frontend written in AngularJs.
+It is a bookstore App that enables a user to add books and genres and manipulation.

 The video tutorial that can help you come up with a project like this can be found [Here](https://www.youtube.com/watch?v=eB9Fq9I5ocs&t=3022s)